 Major Industry Trends

-Software subdivides into numerous specialist areas, from relational database technologies to enterprise applications, to “horizontal” office applications characterized by Microsoft Office, for example.
+Software subdivides into numerous specialist areas, from relational databases to business applications—characterized by Microsoft Office, for example.

-In addition, the IT arena is characterized by a number of key trends and emerging technologies which, again, have the potential to transform the way businesses currently use IT and carry out their operations, for example, outsourcing IT services, such as desktop PC support, or whole IT-supported functions, such as accounts processing.
-In technology, the trend to virtualization refers to the ability of large servers to be subdivided into a number of virtual machines, which can be either virtual PCs or virtual servers.
+In addition, the IT arena is characterized by a number of key trends and emerging technologies which, again, have the potential to transform the way businesses currently use IT and carry out their operations.
+An example of a trend would be the outsourcing of IT servicing needs, such as support for desktop PCs, or for whole IT-based functions, such as accounts processing.
+An example of a technology trend would be virtualization.
+This refers to the ability of a single large server to be subdivided into a number of virtual machines, which can be either virtual PCs or virtual servers.

 Virtualization carries with it a number of benefits, including stopping what, at one stage, looked like an endless proliferation of servers inside companies.
 Splitting one large server into a number of virtual servers enables the organization to reduce the number of servers it has to manage.
 Server virtualization should not be confused with another powerful trend: the creation of virtual environments inside the machine.
 The fact that desktop processors are now powerful enough to mimic real-world physics in computer space is transforming both design and entertainment.